IAmGrootel/IAmGrootel.github.io/_pages/index.md

 I am currently working as a **Product Manager** at **Microsoft Fabric** - Microsoft's new data platform.
 There I build Data Copilots.

-I think **AI is the key technology of this century**, and while I think its super promising, unless we're thoughtful and deliberate about deploying it I think we may face some considerable, and potentially existential, consequences.
+I think **AI is the key technology of this century**, and while I think the power of AI is incredibly promising, I also think that unless we're thoughtful and deliberate about deploying it, we may face some considerable, and potentially catastrophic, consequences.

 I think to apply AI in a thoughtful and deliberate way, we need more people who can work and communicate across domains.
 I tried to get a broad education, and have degrees in:
 - MS Technology & Policy - MIT